Accelerated implicitization: Robust fixed-point iterations arising from an explicit scheme: Numerical Examples

 \subsection{Application to heat equation}

 In this section we show the results of using the formulation explicitly derived and analyzed in Section~\ref{sec:example-heat}.
 We start first by reporting the execution times of our implicitization iteration against a simple Picard solver.
 For this, we consider a diffusion coefficient $\mu=0.1$ and a varying range of timesteps to be able to test whether there is or not an improvement coming from acceleration.
-In addition we consider the following solvers to render the strategy HPC-enabled, all available in PETSc \cite{petsc-user-ref}: \begin{itemize} \item For the \ac{LS} problem in each acceleration step, we use the LSQR solver \cite{paige1982lsqr}. \item Each explicit solve of the mass matrix is done with the \ac{CG} algorithm and a Jacobi preconditioner \end{itemize} We test this in a unit cube with 40 elements per side, which yields a total of roughly $70\,000$ \acp{dof}.
-In Table~\ref{tab:heat-dofs} we report the average fixed point and \ac{CG} iterations during the first three instants.
-We note that, as expected from the convergence analysis, the timestep $\Delta t$ is subject to a CFL-like condition and cannot surpass a certain threshold.
-Acceleration increases the convergence radius as expected, and interestinly we note that a larger window enables much larger timesteps.
-This goes against some commonly established evidence that suggests that larger depth is usually worse.
-The \ac{CG} iterations are constant in practice, showing that our solution startegy for the mass matrix is adequate, and the increase in fixed-point iterations was expected from the increase in difficulty of the problem.
+In addition we consider the following solvers to render the strategy HPC-enabled, all available in PETSc \citep{petsc-user-ref}: \begin{itemize} \item For the \ac{LS} problem in each acceleration step, we use the LSQR solver \citep{paige1982lsqr}. \item Each explicit solve of the mass matrix is done with the \ac{CG} algorithm and a Jacobi preconditioner \revNB{with a relative tolerance of $10^{-6}$, which can be setup with the PETSc options \texttt{-ksp\_type cg -pc\_type jacobi -ksp\_atol 0 -ksp\_rtol 1e-6.}} \end{itemize} We test this in a unit cube with 40 elements per side, which yields a total of roughly $70\,000$ \acp{dof} \revNB{, and iterate the fixed-point map given by the solution map of \eqref{eq:heat-imp-iter} (as in Section~\ref{sec:accel-imp}) until the relative norm of the k-th residual norm $|\vec R^k|^2_2 = \sum_l (R^k_l)^2$, given by $|\vec R^k| / |\vec R^0|$, is smaller than $10^{-6}$.}